icegoat9/picohaven2/README.md

 The Wound condition can be applied by certain attack cards or modifiers.
 It causes the afflicted character to lose 1HP at the end of every round.
 A "heal" action removes the wound condition in addition to healing as normal.

 The Stun condition causes the afflicted character to skip their next turn.
-This may happen during the current round, or next round (if the stun is applied after the character has already acted this round).
+This may happen during the current round, or next round (if stun is applied to a character that's already acted this round).

 If you or an enemy have the Shield condition (either innately or from playing a card), all incoming attacks have their damage reduced by that amount.
 This does not apply to damage sources other than attacks...